cablelabs/Streamlined_Onboarding_Demo/docs/Raspberry_Pi_Deployment.md

 ## Hardware Setup Summary

-This demo's hardware configuration consists of 3 Raspberry Pis, each with a compatible Wi-Fi adapter (e.g., Atheros AR9271), running at least Debian/Raspberry Pi OS 10:
+This demo's hardware configuration consists of 4 Raspberry Pis, each with a compatible Wi-Fi adapter (e.g., Atheros AR9271), running at least Debian/Raspberry Pi OS 10:

 * Access Point (AP): Can be headless (no GUI/Desktop Environment)
   * See [NetReach documentation](./Ref-AP-Setup-for-NCCoE/nccoe-ap-setup.md) for
     instructions on initial configuration.
+* OBT Pi: Headless
+  * Run on separate device due to VLAN requirement [caveat](../README.md#obt-and-vlans)
+  * Assumed to be onboarded to the network ahead of demo execution.
 * Client Pis (2):
   * Raspberry Pi OS with Desktop
   * [Adafruit PiTFT](https://www.adafruit.com/product/2423) installed &